 Shardiya Navratri 2023 Date:

-October 15 – Ghatasthapana (Invocation of Goddess Shakti), Shailputri Puja The Navratri festivities kick off with Ghatasthapana, the invocation of Goddess Shakti, and the worship of Shailputri, the first manifestation of Maa Durga.
+October 15 – Ghatasthapana, Shailputri Puja The Navratri festivities kick off with Ghatasthapana, the invocation of Goddess Shakti, and the worship of Shailputri, the first manifestation of Maa Durga.

-October 16 – Brahmacharini Puja (Maa Brahmacharini) On this day, devotees pay homage to Maa Brahmacharini, the Goddess symbolizing austerity and devotion.
+October 16 – Brahmacharini Puja On this day, devotees pay homage to Maa Brahmacharini, the Goddess symbolizing austerity and devotion.

-October 17 – Sindoor Tritiya, Chandraghanta Puja (Maa Chandraghanta) observe Sindoor Tritiya and then worship Maa Chandraghanta, who embodies strength and grace.
+October 17 – Sindoor Tritiya, Chandraghanta Puja observe Sindoor Tritiya and worship Maa Chandraghanta, the embodiment of strength and grace..

-October 18 – Kushmanda Puja (Maa Kushmanda), Vinayak Chaturthi Devotees offer prayers to Maa Kushmanda, the creator of the universe, and celebrate Vinayak Chaturthi.
+October 18 – Kushmanda Puja, Vinayak Chaturthi Devotees offer prayers to Maa Kushmanda, the creator of the universe, and celebrate Vinayak Chaturthi.

-October 19 – Skandamata Puja (Maa Skandamata) The day is dedicated to Maa Skandamata, the mother of Lord Skanda (Kartikeya).
+October 19 – Skandamata Puja The day is dedicated to Maa Skandamata, the mother of Lord Skanda (Kartikeya).

-October 20 – Katyayani Puja (Maa Katyayani) Maa Katyayani, Durga’s fierce and brave form, is worshipped with devotion.
+October 20 – Katyayani Puja Maa Katyayani, a fierce and courageous form of Durga, is worshipped with deep devotion.

-October 21 – Saraswati Puja, Kalratri Puja (Saptami) (Maa Kalratri) Saraswati Puja, dedicated to the Goddess of knowledge, along with the worship of Maa Kalratri, who symbolizes fearlessness.
+October 21 – Saraswati Puja, Kalratri Puja Saraswati Puja honors the Goddess of knowledge, while Kalratri Puja is dedicated to Maa Kalratri, the symbol of fearlessness.

-October 22 – Durga Ashtami, Mahagauri Puja (Maa Mahagauri), and Sandhi Puja Durga Ashtami are celebrated with reverence, including the worship of Maa Mahagauri.
-Sandhi Puja, a significant ritual, is performed during this time.
+October 22 – Durga Ashtami, Mahagauri Puja Durga Ashtami are celebrated with reverence, including the worship of Maa Mahagauri.
+During this time, devotees perform Sandhi Puja, a significant ritual.

 October 23 – Maha Navami On the penultimate day of Navratri, Maha Navami, devotees mark it with special prayers and devotion.

-October 24 – Navratri Parana (Breaking the Fast), Durga Visarjan, and Vijayadashami On this day, devotees break their nine-day fast with Navratri Parana.
+October 24 – Durga Visarjan and Vijayadashami On this day, devotees break their nine-day fast with Navratri Parana.
 Additionally, they immerse the idols of Goddess Durga in water bodies and celebrate the victory of Vijayadashami or Dussehra.

 Significance of Navratri: